GRAPHISOFT/archicad-addon-cmake/README.md

 ## Archicad Compatibility

-This template is tested with all Archicad versions starting from Archicad 23 using the downloaded Archicad API Development Kit and starting from Archicad 25 using Conan.
+This template is tested with all Archicad versions starting from Archicad 23 using the downloaded Archicad API Development Kit.

 ## Use in Archicad